-12269 Business Communication

-142 8 Business Communication3LA&E

 The focus of this module is effective communication in the professional business environment.
 The focus will be specifically on document types used in the professional environment such as proposals, reports and correspondence, as well as on text skills such as coherence, appropriate style and text structure.
 Attention will also be given to appropriate referencing skills.

-Continuous assessment.

-Home department: LANGUAGE CENTRE
+Home department: Language Centre

-12526 Language and Thinking Skills for EMS 114 12 Language and thinking skills for EMS 1L A&E academic enviro Skills like probl synthesising, an onment em ider alysing ile is on the development of reading, writing in general and specifically the Economic a ntification and solving, the collection and or g and evaluation thereof are addressed.
-Asy nts, the use of fluent, correct and proper lang nd Management dering of infor pects such as g nt Sciences. mation, and grasping the and referencing will be addressed.
-Home department: LANGUAGE CENTRE
+12526 Language and Thinking Skills for EMS

+114 (12) Language and thinking skills for EMS (3L, 2T)

+The focus of this module is on the development of reading, writing and thinking skills in the academic environment in general and specifically the Economic and Management Sciences.
+Skills like problem identification and solving, the collection and ordering of information, and synthesising, analysing and evaluation thereof are addressed.
+Aspects such as grasping the notion of text components, the use of fluent, correct and proper language as well as plagiarism and referencing will be addressed.

+Home department: Language Centre